Swift Vs. Objective C: Which One is the Best Option For iOS App Development in 2022

 - Web & App

-In this comparison, we will be taking into consideration the following metrics to answer one simple question; which programming language should you use for iPhone app development?
+We’ll consider the following metrics to answer one simple question; which programming language should you use for iPhone app development?

 - Performance and speed comparison